Released: 7th October 2002

 And you have to hand it to the S Club Juniors because this is a big track for them to take on and they could so easily have ended up the weak link.
 The lead vocals are split between Frankie Sandford and Stacey McClean; and, while it’s not necessarily a distinctive performance, in many ways that

 The music video for New Direction is – bizarrely – Bhangra-styled.
-We suppose there is a faint Middle-Eastern flair to the song.
-But it’s certainly not strong enough to our ears for this video treatment to jump out as the most prominent concept.
-The main issue is probably that it’s all a bit style over substance: the opening, partially-silhouetted shot of the S Club Juniors dramatically holding a torch to a globe looks excellent, but we’re not entirely sure what of it’s relevance to the overall narrative.
+There is a faint Middle-Eastern flair to the song, but it’s certainly not strong enough for this video treatment to jump out as the most prominent concept.
+The main issue is probably that it’s all a bit style over substance: the opening, partially-silhouetted shot of the S Club Juniors dramatically holding a torch to a globe looks excellent, but it’s relevance to the overall narrative is unclear.
 The choreographed sections are one of the few times during their debut album campaign where the group look – at times – a little unsure of themselves.
 And then there are the magic carpet scenes.
 In fairness to the S Club Juniors, here they look more at ease, and it was probably a lot of fun to film.
 But while the previous videos made the best of a (presumably) modest budget, this one exposes it in rather unapologetic fashion; particularly when the stock green-screen footage moves from mountains and countryside to…a car park!
 It’s probably more jarring with this song than it would have been with the previous singles given the significant step up in quality here.
 There are worse music video crimes to commit; it’s not a tour footage compilation, at least.
-But for us, this is the weakest part of the package, and that’s not the concept in itself, just the fact that it feels like a bit “CBBC” for the S Club brand, which was quite unusual.
+However, it all feels a bit “CBBC” for the S Club brand, which was quite unusual.
 Apparently, someone agrees because the video appears to have been banished from YouTube.

 Nevertheless, New Direction became the S Club Juniors’ third #2 hit in a row.
 It was a considerable achievement, albeit accompanied by a slight air of grievance that if any of the group’s first three singles deserved a week at the top, it was probably this one.
 However, nothing was going to stand in the way of The Ketchup Song (Aserejé) after it was finally released in the UK having spent weeks hovering outside the top 40 on import sales alone.
-But as we earlier alluded, the immediate chart returns for New Direction are not necessarily the most significant part of the tale.
+The immediate chart returns for New Direction are not necessarily the most significant part of the tale, though.
 The S Club machine was firing on all cylinders in late-2002 as the Juniors released their debut album: Together.
 It peaked at #5 in the UK, and just a few weeks after that, the rebranded S Club (now minus Paul Cattermole) released their new album: Seeing Double, which peaked at #17.
-Suddenly, we were in a slightly bizarre scenario where the spin-off act was charting better than the headline group, which we can’t imagine was ever the plan.
+Suddenly, there was a slightly bizarre scenario where the spin-off act was charting better than the headline group, which can’t ever have been the plan, surely?

 However, while it might have muddied the waters between the two S Club acts, New Direction was an unexpectedly brilliant endeavour.
 The S Club Juniors already had their intended market; they didn’t need to do a song like this.
-But we’re bloody glad that they did.
+But thank goodness they did.